oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/simple-add/README.md

 > - ModelSim® SE
 >
 > When using the hardware compile flow, Intel® Quartus® Prime Pro Edition must be installed and accessible through your PATH.
+> **Warning** Make sure you add the device files associated with the FPGA that you are targeting to your Intel® Quartus® Prime installation.

 ## Key Implementation Details